(AllOne sm logo)

 2. The other option is you can talk to the person who caused the wound.
 If you feel uncomfortable with that, you could arrange a mediator to work with you.
 Time will not heal that wound, only action.

 One of the most commonly known scenarios is when a married couple goes to couples counseling.
 Taking action and talking about the issues can heal the wounds caused by their spouse.
 Communication is the key to healing the wounds.
 Often times the sooner you start communicating about the wound instead of letting it "fester", the better.
 Because as the wound "festers" it may get so ugly that a mediator or counselor may be needed.
 Again, the goal should be to try to keep a short time before communication starts, as most often time is the enemy for both parties.
-Don't forget, emotional wounds are unhealthy, so quick action can work to heal the unhealthy wound that will result less stress, less pain, better health, increased happiness, and so forth.
+Don't forget, emotional wounds are unhealthy, so quick action can work to heal the unhealthy wound that will result in less stress, less pain, better health, increased happiness, and so forth.
 (See also Important Relationship Skills and an example of How to resolve a relationship issue with communication.)

 If the person who caused you an emotional wound won't talk, maybe they don't want to admit their "mistake."
 Consider showing that person this writing.
 Maybe if they realize it will help both parties to heal with love, and release their guilt, they will be willing to do it.